 The only way to truly test this is to do a few sprints while wearing the suit, where you make sure that your arm rotation and leg kick range is still good, even while still feeling that compressive fit.

-2. Muscular compression and power exertion
+2. Muscular Compression and Power

 Nowadays, every tech suit offers some form of muscular compression, some slightly more and others slightly less.
 The best tech suits are designed to provide compression on and around the most critical muscle groups.